There will be time, there will be time

 On this mild, hazy Wednesday in Hyde Park, I’m walking up 53rd street toward the lake.
 Walking, as they say, with purpose, like I have somewhere to be, even though today I don’t.
 The lake’s always there, and whenever I’m free enough I aspire to some time on the rocks at Promontory Point, where I can look north to downtown Chicago’s distant skyline.
 It’s late March, and finally starting to warm up, so lots of people are out today despite the haze.
 There’s a car in every spot along the street and a pedestrian every few squares on the sidewalk.
 I breeze along, passing first an elderly couple who hesitate at a Health Food storefront, then a cluster of teens who laugh at some shared joke one reveals from her phone, then a black man in tatters who asks me if I have any change today.
 Not today, sir.

 As I approach the intersection of 53rd and Lake Park, I see the bright DO NOT WALK signal, and I slow down.
 The trail of cars that had been stopped at the red light move, one after another, like segments of a centipede.
-Their snaking brings to mind something I’ve been ruminating on for a couple of days now.
-The other night when I saw this strange, marvelous documentary about insects .
+Their snaking brings to mind something on which I’ve been ruminating for a couple of days now, ever since that night I streamed a strange documentary about insects .
 I remember sitting before my laptop screen mesmerized at how the ants divided their labor and paraded laurels through tunnels dug with their own heads.
 How the bees swarmed, farmed and danced with an order so deep, I doubted human minds could truly decipher it.
 I saw thorn-sharp wasps wage wars of enormous violence, their elegant legs dangling in mid-air.
 And in the wet, a glistening slug undulated on another in primal symmetry.
 The frame angled wide to catch these bugs in multitude, it was easy to imagine them as us, us as them.
 But when the camera zoomed in and the narrator spoke as though the individual insect that now took up the whole frame possessed a person, an identity, I felt strangeness peek through a boundary in me.
 I’ve been walking with its imprint ever since.
 This is what I thought: what if even one had an inkling of light in its mind?
 I’ve sprayed whole colonies of ants dead.
 Roach bombed apartments without a second thought.
 What could such a life weigh?
 That’s what I’m thinking now, as Earth, Wind and Fire’s “Reasons” magnifies on a motorcycle’s booming sound system and a siren slues fading around a corner.
 Chatter purls through air like restaurant exhaust, language to consume.
 Tires rush, grind, squeal.
 Horns compete for attention, echoing off glass and brick and steel.
 The trees are just in bloom and I hear from behind their branches the faint, piercing, bell-like calls of birds.
 I feel I’m being led somewhere, perhaps to an overwhelming question, when it hits me, the breeze around a corner in my mind: